iqm-finland/KQCircuits/docs/user_guide/simulations.rst

 * Paraview
   https://www.paraview.org/

-Gmsh api suffices if one needs to generate the mesh only.
+Gmsh API suffices if one needs to only generate the mesh.